 More Information on Running Payroll in Canada

-All of your business records, including your records relating to payroll, must be kept at your place of business or at your residence in Canada unless the Canada Revenue Agency has given you permission to keep them elsewhere.
+All of your business records, including your records relating to payroll, must be kept at your place of business or at your residence in Canada unless the CRA has given you permission to keep them elsewhere.
 Note too that business records and supporting documents needed to determine your tax obligations must be kept for a period of six years.

 The penalties for noncompliance with Canadian payroll requirements range from fines of $1,000 to $25,000, imprisonment for up to 12 months, or a combination of both.
 The CRA provides the details for particular offenses and omissions from failing to make the appropriate payroll deductions to filing information forms late.